Panama City, Florida: Roads

 The two main east–west thoroughfares in Panama City proper are 23rd Street and US 98.
 SR 368 runs east–west across the northern part of the city as a bypass.
 US 98 runs east–west through the city itself, leading southeast 24 mi to Mexico Beach and west 10 mi to Panama City Beach.

 The two main north–south thoroughfares in the city are Martin Luther King Boulevard, otherwise known as SR 77 and US 231.
 SR 77 leads north 6 mi to the Panama City suburb of Lynn Haven.
-US 231 begins its national journey northward in the city, leading northeast 83 mi to Dothan, Alabama.
+US 231 begins its national journey northward in the city, leading northeast 83 mi to Dothan.

 Other more local highways run through the city, including many county roads.

 Bridges

 Because of the city's position on St. Andrews Bay, bridges are very important to the area, and most directions into or out of the city require the use of one of three large bridges to cross parts of the bay.
 These are the Bailey Bridge to the north on Hwy 77, the Dupont Bridge to the south on Hwy 98 and the Hathaway Bridge to the west on Hwy 98.
 The largest of these is the Hathaway Bridge, which is the only direct connection between Panama City and Panama City Beach.